markchristopherng/basic-kotlin-coroutine-examples/readme.md

-Use JVM option to debug coroutines
+Use JVM option to debug coroutines on the commandline

 -Dkotlinx.coroutines.debug